adarshrao/HideFBFeatures/readme.md

 ## The Release

-- You can find the current release here -
+- Download the current release as .xpi here - https://github.com/adarshrao/HideFBFeatures/releases/tag/1.1
+- Navigate to "About:Addons" in Firefox browser and 'install from file'

 ## From Source